 The Turbines that are used in the first two operating modes are

 Those Kind of turbines are ideal for Small heights of falls and a huge mass of water Then pressure becomes relatively Low.

 The capacity of the river power plants can range from a few kilowatts to many hundred megawatts That’s depending on the height of the waterfall and the volume of the water.

 Advantages And Disadvantage Of The River Power Plants

-The advantage of the river power plants is the fact that there is no or only a small tank But since when Most people are living at or near the river so they will persevere anyways.
+The advantage of the river power plants is the fact that there is no or only a small tank But since when Most people are living at or near the river so they will persevere anyway.

-The disadvantage of the river power plants is that the fact that the river power plants highly depend on waterfalls so maybe the power is generated doesn’t match with the power demand.
+The disadvantage of the river power plants is that the fact that river power plants highly depend on waterfalls so maybe the power is generated doesn’t match with the power demand.

 - Used Book in Good Condition

 - English (Publication Language)